Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 The stomach helps the body digest food.
 When food is swallowed, it travels down a tube called the esophagus.
 The esophagus ends in the stomach.
 The stomach adds chemicals and fluids to food that help begin the process of digestion.
+There is a strong muscle layer of the stomach that mixes the contents to make it soft.
 Food then leaves the stomach and enters the small intestine.

 In most cases, stomach cancer starts in the stomach’s inner lining, the mucosa.
 Cancer cells can then spread through the other layers of the stomach.
 If cancer cells reach the stomach’s outer layer, they can invade nearby organs.
 Stomach cancer can also spread from the stomach to other parts of the body.
 This spread is called metastasis.
 The more cancer spreads, the harder it is to treat.